 What ride-hailing services does Uber have stakes in?

 When Uber leaves a region, it usually sells its service to the largest competitor in return for a stake in the company.
-In Russia, it owns a 37 percent stake in Yandex Taxi and a 15 percent stake in China’s Didi.
-It also has a 19 percent stake in Grab, which is popular in Southeast Asia.
+It owns stakes in DiDi, Grab, and previously owned a stake in Yandex Taxi.

 More Travel & Local App Data